Litchfield Historic District: Litchfield Town Green

-At the center of the district is the Litchfield Town Green in the area of the intersection between U.S. Route 202 and Route 63, the main through routes of the town of Litchfield.
+At the center of the district is the Litchfield Town Green in the area of the intersection between Route 202 and Route 63, the main through routes of the town of Litchfield.
 The village green was originally established in 1720 and was primarily used as a common pasture ground, in addition to being the site of the first town meetinghouse, which was constructed in 1723.
 In the following years, other buildings were built on the green, including the first schoolhouse in the area in 1732, and the county courthouse in 1751, when Litchfield became the county seat of newly constituted Litchfield County.
 The use of the green as pasture ceased after the Revolutionary War and became used as a military parade ground.
 Its transformation into a park began in 1836, when it was officially designated by the town as such.
 The green was used as the center for recruitment during the Civil War and was also the place returning soldiers were welcomed.
 In the 20th century, various trees and shrubs were planted, and benches added as well.
 Several war monuments as well as a memorial fountain were also constructed.